princetonvisualai/gan-debiasing/README.md

 <!--Train a progressive GAN on celeba (code here: https://github.com/facebookresearch/pytorch_GAN_zoo), save the final model in record/GAN_model/final_model.pt (or set pretrained=True in generate_images.py)-->

 ### Our Model:
-- Run `generate_images.py --experiment orig` to sample random noise (latent vectors) and generated images.
+- Run `generate_images.py --experiment orig` to sample random latent vectors and generated images.
 - Run `get_scores.py` to hallucinate labels for the generated images with the trained baseline models.
 - Run `linear.py` to estimate hyperplanes and compute complementary latent vectors z' (our augmentation).
 - Run `generate_images.py --experiment pair` to generate images from z'.